 One of the best things about using WordPress is how easy it is to customize.
 When it comes to blog comments, you can use antispam WordPress plugins shore up your security.
 Here are three plugins to help you take control of your comment spam.

 How could we not mention Akismet?
-This plugin comes installed by default on WordPress blogs, and is free to use for personal bloggers (with a commercial monthly subscription set at $5 per month, and enterprise solutions available at $50 per month).
+This plugin comes installed by default on WordPress blogs, and is free to use for personal bloggers (with a commercial monthly subscription set at $8.33 per month (with an annual plan), and enterprise solutions available at just over $41 per month).

 In using a “catch-all” spam solution like Akismet, you have to accept that some legitimate comments may get flagged as spam.
 It’s simply a cost of blogging and using an automated spam blocker.
 The issue is mainly stems from human spammers.
 One person’s spam is another person’s legitimate comment, so if humans can’t agree 100% of the time, what chance does a plugin have?